-The next event is to be held on 4th February 2023
+The next event is to be held on the 8th Feb 2025

-The Healthy Bastards Bush Pilot Champs is a Precision Landing, and STOL Takeoff and Landing competition held annually at Omaka Airfield, Blenheim.
+The Healthy Bastards Bush Pilot Champs is a Precision Landing, and STOL Takeoff and Landing competition held Biennial at Omaka Airfield, Blenheim.

 Why “Healthy Bastards ?”